kossnocorp/superstate/README.md

 You can notice that the state definitions include strings with `!` at the end, i.e., `turnOn!` and `turnOff!`.
 These are the actions.

-They define what happens when the state is entered and force you to handle the side effects in your code:
+They define what happens when the state is entered and force you to handle the side effects in your code when calling the `host` method:

 ```ts
 // Bind the actions to code: